alonshrestha/aws-sts-boto3-cross-account-access/README.md

-## AWS STS Cross-Account Access Generator Using Boto3
+## AWS STS Multiple Cross-Account Access Generator Using Boto3

 This script provides a simple Python tool (`main.py`) for accessing AWS resources in multiple accounts using AWS Security Token Service (STS) to assume cross-account roles.
 The tool utilizes the `boto3` library and includes configurations in the `config.py` file.